-The core module of nbsp receives and unpacks the noaaport data fragments, and stores the complete reassembled files in a ready-to-use format on a local disk.
-The files are then procesed further for particular applications, including,
+The core module of nbsp, written in C, receives and unpacks the noaaport data fragments, and stores the complete reassembled files in a ready-to-use format on a local disk.
+The files are then procesed further by a comprehensive set of scripts and libraries written in Tcl, suitable for particular applications including,

 - storing them in a standard directory tree, appropriate for viewing with any web browser and/or ordinary editors and image manipulation programs (bulletins as pure text, satellite images as png or jpg files, and radar images as gif files), including options for creating loop sequences of the images

 - or in a gempak-like directory tree structure and file format, ready to be used by the GemPak viewers and tools to produce standard plots with them